What Is Chaos Engineering?

 Step 2: Identify Variables and Anticipate Effects

-Step 3: Initiate the Experiment
+Step 3: Run the Experiment Safely

 Step 4: Measure the Impact